celestiaorg/celestia-app/specs/src/specs/data_structures.md

 | name         | type                    | description                                                   |
 |--------------|-------------------------|---------------------------------------------------------------|
 | `rewardRate` | [Amount](#type-aliases) | Rewards per unit of voting power accumulated so far, in `1u`. |

-For explanation on entries, see the [reward distribution rationale document](../rationale/distributing_rewards.md).

 ### Decimal